sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

         }
     }

+Please note that the ``withConsecutive()`` method is deprecated in PHPUnit 9.6 and has been removed in PHPUnit 10.

 The ``callback()`` constraint can be used for more complex argument verification.
 This constraint takes a PHP callback as its only argument.
 The PHP callback will receive the argument to be verified as